pperzyna/pperzyna.github.io/content/blog/2020/05/how-to-create-dependency-graph-in-terraform.md

 ## The Implicit Dependency problem

-The problem with dependencies most often occurs during provisioning and destroying cloud resources, because terraform misidentified dependencies between them.
-The implicit dependency is formed when one block code reference to another, see the example below.
-It is a **primary way how Terraform resolves dependencies**.
+The problem with dependencies most often occurs during provisioning and destroying cloud resources, because sometimes terraform misidentified dependencies. **The primary way how Terraform resolves dependencies** is by implicit dependency, it is when one block of code uses a reference to another resource value, see the example below.

 ```hcl
 resource "aws_eip" "ip" {